 During project scoping and preliminary design in 2006, the DOT&PF established a team comprised of persons representing resource agencies with jurisdiction (the NMFS, the USFWS, the USACE, the USEPA, the ADF&G, and the DNR) and the local watershed council.
 The purposes of this IDT were to discuss this project and to obtain agency input on the proposed mitigation plan.
 The IDT indicated that the most important wetland function in the project area was to provide fish habitat.
 The IDT identified mitigation options, including stream enhancement and creation, as well as a number of small wetland creation sites.
-In response, the DOT&PF has developed a mitigation plan (see Appendix D - Stream Habitat Mitigation Plan in Appendix F, EFH Assessment).
+In response, the DOT&PF has developed a mitigation plan (see Section 4.15, Fish).